 UpcyclePop Eco Holiday Market is a one-day creative place to play, explore and shop sustainably for the holidays.
-An interactive market for upcycled and repurposed items along with live artist demos, music, eco-fashion show, and surprise performances.
-This year’s gallery exhibit is Carts for the Arts, which is highlighting the disposable vape cartridge waste issue.
+An interactive market for upcycled and repurposed items along with artist demos, music, fashion show, panel discussion, and surprise performances.
+This year’s gallery exhibit is Carts for the Arts, which is highlighting the vaping waste problem.
+Free event with free parking.

 Knowing it is impossible to indefinitely run a linear system on a finite planet, Upcyclepop introduces circular economy principles into a fun engaging experience.
 Remake, play, shop, eat and get creative.

 We practice sustainability and strive to make this a zero-waste event.
 Please …no single-use plastics.
 Bring your own mug, wine glass or useable cup to fill up on kombucha, wine, mimosas or beer.
 All going to a good cause – a nonprofit dedicated to creating a kind, creative, inclusive and sustainable future for all beings.
 UpcyclePop is located at the Atrium – A Creative Innovation Center for Sustainability.

 Free Parking – 110 spots

 Eventbrite – https://www.eventbrite.com/e/upcyclepop-eco-holiday-market-and-exhibit-tickets-76852779733

 This Sacramento Sparring Tournament of Muay Thai is a sport that has strong respect principles and rituals.
 Happening April 20th at The Atrium.

 Muay Thai or Thai Boxing is the national sport and cultural martial art of Thailand.
 It was developed several hundreds of years ago as a form of close-combat that utilizes the entire body as a weapon.